springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/intro.md

 **Course Overview**

 With Kubernetes, everything from deployment to monitoring to scaling is more standardized and inherently easier to automate.
 This presents the possibility to achieve a more effective and comprehensive Continuous Integration (CI) and Continuous Delivery (CD) experience.
 We can incorporate the practice of infrastructure-as-code and take advantage of a flourishing ecosystem of tools to improve and fully automate our application deployment strategies.

-Throughout these scenarios, we'll explore some options for Kubernetes-centric tooling, including Kustomize, Tekton, and ArgoCD, and see how GitOps can be leveraged for CI/CD.
+Throughout these scenarios, we'll explore some options for Kubernetes-centric tooling, including Kustomize, Tekton, and Argo CD, and see how GitOps can be leveraged for CI/CD.

 **Scenario Overview: Intro Workflow and Prerequisites Setup**